 The Best Soil Types for Gardening

 What soil type you use can make or break the plants you cultivate.
 Over-watering can drown your plants.
-Too much fertilizers can stunt plant growth.
+Too many fertilizers can stunt plant growth.
 Loose sand will leave your roots exposed and stressed.
 Knowing what soil to use can help you achieve a greener garden.
 Here are the soil types good for sowing and cultivating plants.

 Loam soil is the best choice to grow plants.
 When you search “what is sharp sand gardening,” this the type that comes up as the best mix to sharp sand.
 This type of soil has adequate drainage.
 It can retain moisture and easily cultivated with nutrients.
 It is an equal mix of sand, silt, and clay, and is almost always slightly damp.